 Normally I don’t like in love villains.
 I often find them to be a bit dull and boring and even at times pathetic as really to me a bad guy should be more than just the heroes love rival or jealous ex.

 Here however I feel that it works as they are able to turn the classic Beauty and the Beast story on its head.
-We all know the story of the big scary monster that falls in love and we see its tender, sweet side through its love for the human woman etc. With Darkness however his love for Lily is presented in a frightening way as we see him try and corrupt her and drag her down to his level.
-He is also shown to be abusive, snarling and hissing at her and even striking her when she defies his will.
+We all know the story of the big scary monster that falls in love and we see its tender, sweet side through its love for the human woman.
+With Darkness however his love for Lily is presented in a frightening way as we see him try and corrupt her and drag her down to his level.
+He is also shown to be abusive towards Lily, even striking her when she defies his will.

 Whilst Darkness does genuinely love Lily its in the most perverse and twisted way possible which is befitting to a creature that knows only evil.